qclaogui/codelab-monitoring/README.md

 A simple command to run Grafana LGTMP Stack in Docker or Kubernetes.

+> Apply knowledge and experience to improve open source.

 ## Usage

 An simple use case `compose.yaml` like so: